Written by Emma (Teach Starter)

 If each student drinks one cup of drink, and a cup holds 240mls, how many 1.25L bottles of drink will we need?

-Students can plan a schedule for the party, and organize the amount of food, drink and party supplies they will need to purchase.
+Students can plan a schedule for the party, and organise the amount of food, drink and party supplies they will need to purchase.

 It’s understandable that some parents may prefer providing something homemade for the party – if this is the case, you may like to ask students to calculate the cost of the ingredients into the budget.
 Our fun resource My Recipe Rules – Measurement Worksheet is a great pre-cursor to this activity!